What is a Runtime Error & 9 Easy Ways to Fix It

 1. Restart your computer

-2. Close other programs
+2. Close other Programs

-3. Update the program
+3. Update the Program

 Program developers often release updates to fix bugs and improve performance.
-If you’re encountering a runtime error, it might be due to a known issue already being addressed in a newer program version.
-Check if there are any updates available for the software you’re using.
+If you’re encountering a runtime error, it might be due to a known issue already addressed in a newer program version.
+Check if there are any updates for the software you’re using.

 4. Reinstall Visual C++ runtime